BogdanovaIV/galactic-showdown/README.md

 ### Acknowledgments

-- [Juliia Konovalova](https://github.com/IuliiaKonovalova/) was a great mentor which helped me to reveal my abilities and gave valuable advice.
+- [Juliia Konovalova](https://github.com/IuliiaKonovalova/) was a great mentor who helped me to reveal my abilities and gave valuable advice.
-- [Code Institute team](https://codeinstitute.net/) supported me and provided all the information which I needed.
+- [The Code Institute team](https://codeinstitute.net/) supported me and provided all the information that I needed.
-- [Github](https://github.com/) provides free access to a versioning system.
+- [GitHub](https://github.com/) provides free access to a versioning system.
 - [ILoveImg](https://www.iloveimg.com/) provided me with a free service to compress images.
 - [Remove](https://www.remove.bg/) provided me with a free service to remove the background.
 - [Cut Audio](https://mp3cut.net/) provided me with a free service to cut audio.